5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 **NOTES**:

 - Open the config.plist in a Plist Editor to find additional info.
-- View Device Properties to check the included Framebuffer-Patches and select another one if it fits your setup better.
-Usually, 2 versions are included: one für using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.
+- View Device Properties to check the included Framebuffer-Patches.
+Usually, 2 versions are included: one for using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.
-- Depending in your hardware configuration (CPU, Mainboard, Peripherals) you may have to add more SSDT Hotpatches and/or Kexts.
+- Depending on your hardware configuration (CPU, Mainboard, Peripherals) you may have to add more SSDT Hotpatches and/or Kexts.

 ## Included Configs